| A

 the argument that neck dysfunction can affect vision.
 The plasticity

+of the central nervous system is demonstrated in this case.
 I also came across a study by Brown[20] in which it is suggested

 that accommodative disturbance has been cited as one of the causes